-Plan to bring your school's final staffing and budget plan as agreed upon by the BLT, along with:
+Plan to bring the school's final staffing and budget plan as agreed upon by the BLT, along with:

-- Any grant approval/documentation. - Your completed and signed "Statement of Assurance" and any other required documentation.
+- Any grant approval/documentation. - A completed and signed "Statement of Assurance" and any other required documentation. - A plan for how to allocate non-staff budget.